 Data lineage is the concept of tracking and observing data flowing through a data pipeline.
-Data lineage can be used to understand data sources, troubleshoot job failures, manage PII, and ensure compliance with data regulations.
+You can use data lineage to understand data sources, troubleshoot run failures, manage personally identifiable information (PII), and ensure compliance with data regulations.

 Lineage on Astronomer

-Astro leverages OpenLineage to emit lineage metadata.
-OpenLineage is open source industry standard framework for data lineage: it standardizes the definition of data lineage, the metadata that makes up lineage data, and the approach for collecting lineage data from external systems.
-In other words, it defines a formalized specification for data lineage.
+Astro leverages the OpenLineage open source standard to emit lineage metadata.
+OpenLineage standardizes the definition of data lineage, the metadata that makes up lineage metadata, and the approach for collecting lineage metadata from external systems.
+It also defines a formalized specification for data lineage.

-The following terms are used frequently when discussing data lineage and OpenLineage in particular.
-We define them here specifically in the context of using OpenLineage with Astro.
+The following terms are used frequently when discussing data lineage and OpenLineage with Astro.

-- Integration: A means of gathering lineage data from a source system (e.g. a scheduler or data platform).
-For example, the OpenLineage Airflow integration allows lineage data to be collected from Airflow DAGs.
-A full list of OpenLineage integrations can be found here.
+- Integration: A means of gathering lineage metadata from a source system such as a scheduler or data platform.
+For example, the OpenLineage Airflow integration allows lineage metadata to be collected from Airflow DAGs.
+See OpenLineage documentation for a complete list of OpenLineage integrations.